UBC-LFS/course-directory-flask/README.md

         - Not for the web app

 ### **Potential future error(s)**
-- All data for courses are retrieved from `https://courses.students.ubc.ca/cs/servlets/SRVCourseSchedule?`.
+- All data for courses are retrieved from an API.
 If this API changes the way the data is formatted, the functions to retrieve and format the data may stop working.
   - If this happens and new data cannot be retrieved, this app will stop updating the JSON file.
 However, if the JSON file updates and results in an error, there is a backup file that will be used instead.